By Laura Kemp • 16 November 2021 • 17:07

-Rising Covid cases are driving communities to request the use of Covid passports in hospitality venues.
+Rising Covid cases is driving use of Covid passport in Spain.
+CREDIT: Shutterstock

 The Basque Country has already requested authorisation from the courts to require the vaccination certificate in access to nightlife venues and restaurants as their infection rates rise.

 The rise of infections in Spain drives new measures to control the transmission of Covid.
 For now, there are no far-reaching or severe restrictions on the table because the epidemic situation is not as high as last autumn.